Adam Kay (footballer): USA

 In 2011, Kay went America to study at Southwestern Christian University, studying at the college for four years.

 Kay, also spent time with USL PDL and NPSL teams, which saw him play for Vermont Voltage (2014), Oklahoma City FC (2012, 2013), setting a record number of appearances in the USL PDL for Vermont Voltage in a single season.

 Managerial career

 In 2017, Kay was appointed as head coach of National Premier Soccer League side Oklahoma City 1889.
 In 2019, Kay became the head coach of NAIA team Southwestern Christian University after serving from 2016 to 2019 as an assistant at Mid-American Christian University.
 On 15 March 2022, Kay announced that he was stepping down from OKC 1889.
 On 19 April 2022, SCU announced that Kay would be stepping down as head coach.
 He would spend the 2022 USL League Two season with Des Moines Menace.
 In May 2022, Kay was given the Associate Head Coach job at Davis and Elkins College.
+Louisiana State University Shreveport announced that Kay would be the new head coach of their men's soccer team on April 13, 2023.